floci-az

 | Recommended usage | Full local Cosmos-focused workflows | Fast local development, testing, CI/CD, and lightweight Azure integration workflows |

-floci-az does not aim to fully reproduce Azure Cosmos DB internals or cloud infrastructure behavior.
+Floci AZ does not aim to fully reproduce Azure Cosmos DB internals or cloud infrastructure behavior.

 The goal is to provide high protocol and SDK compatibility through API-specific local engines optimized for: